nordeim/Deep_Research_Agent/fix_with_crawl4ai.md

 3. **crawl4ai Integration**:
    - `crawl4ai` is a Python library designed for web scraping and crawling, which can be used as an alternative to traditional search tools.
-   - To integrate it, we would need to replace or complement existing search tools like `DuckDuckGoSearchRun` with a custom implementation using `crawl4ai`.
+   - To integrate it, you will need to complement existing search tools like `DuckDuckGoSearchRun` with a custom implementation using `crawl4ai`.

 4. **Implementation Options**:
    - **Option 1**: Replace `DuckDuckGoSearchRun` entirely with a `crawl4ai`-based tool.
 This would involve creating a new class that uses `crawl4ai` to fetch web pages and extract relevant information.